 Access and control through comprehensive smartphone app

-- Manage data, save measurements on the cloud
+- Easily manage data, save & share measurements on the cloud

 - User-managed data privacy controls

 - Access to powerful Cloud-based data management and analytics

 - Measured particles: PM1, PM2.5 and PM10